microsoft/vscode-docs/docs/remote/ssh.md

 3. Install the [Remote Development](https://aka.ms/vscode-remote/download/extension) extension pack.

+4. [Optional] If you need to enter a token or password when connecting to your host, [you can enable `ControlMaster` in your SSH config](/docs/remote/troubleshooting.md#enabling-alternate-ssh-authentication-methods) to prevent you from having to enter it multiple times.
+However, we have seen mixed results with this setting and Windows SSH clients.

 ### Connect to a remote host

 Visual Studio Code uses [SSH configuration files](https://linux.die.net/man/5/ssh_config) and requires [SSH key based authentication](https://www.ssh.com/ssh/public-key-authentication) to connect to your host.
 If you do not have a host yet, you can create a [Linux VM on Azure](https://docs.microsoft.com/azure/virtual-machines/linux/quick-create-portal?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) or [setup an SSH host on an existing machine](/docs/remote/troubleshooting.md#installing-a-supported-ssh-server).

-> **Note:** Recent versions of x86_64 Debian (8+), Ubuntu (16.04+), and CentOS / RHEL (7+) are well tested.
-Other `glibc` based Linux distributions should work if they meet the [needed prerequistes](/docs/remote/linux.md).
-Experimental support for ARM32 `glibc` distributions like Raspbian is available in [Visual Studio Code Insiders](https://code.visualstudio.com/insiders/) only and some extensions installed on ARM32 devices may not work due the use of x86 native code in the extension.
+> **Note:** See [System Requirements](#System-Requirements) for information about supported SSH hosts.
+When using experimental support for ARM32 `glibc` distributions like Raspbian in [Visual Studio Code Insiders](https://code.visualstudio.com/insiders/), note that some extensions installed on the remote host may not work due the use of x86 native code in the extension.

 To get started, follow these steps: